Bipolar 1 Disorder Treatment

 Bipolar disorders are mental health conditions that involve unusual or rapid changes in mood, energy, and thought processes.
 These mood changes, or “episodes”, are identified as manic, hypomanic, or depressive and represent dramatic highs and lows that make it difficult to carry out everyday tasks.

-Formerly known as manic depression, there are actually three different forms of bipolar disorder, each represented by different types of mania and depression.
-Bipolar 1 is the most severe form of bipolar disorder and it is characterized by one or more manic episodes that last at least seven days.
+Formerly known as manic depression, bipolar disorder comes in three different forms, each represented by different types of mania and depression.
+Bipolar 1 is the most severe form of bipolar disorder and is characterized by one or more manic episodes that last at least seven days.
 Depressive episodes may also occur, but not always, and they are not required for diagnosis.

 Mania vs. Hypomania